-Free Shipping Day is a one-day, online-shopping event when thousands of merchants offer free shipping with delivery by Christmas Eve.
-Now in its seventh year, Free Shipping Day comes on Thursday, December 18, near the tail-end of the shopping season.
+Free Shipping Day® is a coordinated one-day, online-shopping event in which thousands of merchants participate and offer free shipping with delivery by Christmas Eve.
+Now in its eighth year, Free Shipping Day comes on Friday, December 18, near the tail-end of the shopping season.

 A Unique Beginning

-Luke Knowles -- who, along with his wife, created the popular year-round free shipping website FreeShipping.org in 2007 -- hatched the idea for Free Shipping Day in two very hectic weeks before the event in 2008.
+Luke Knowles -- who, along with his wife, created the popular year-round free shipping website FreeShipping.org in 2007 -- hatched the idea for and created the Free Shipping Day® program in two very hectic weeks before the event in 2008.
 In an abrupt brainstorm, he thought merchants would relish the opportunity to extend the online holiday shopping season, which is fast becoming the preferred mode of buying for those who dread crowded malls and rainchecks.

 Knowles understood last-minute purchases are as much a part of the holiday season as eggnog and poinsettias.
 Yet since the advent of online shopping, consumers have seen December 11th as the final day to order gifts or risk having them come after Christmas Day.

-Despite the relatively short history of Free Shipping Day, Knowles' philosophy has propelled it into the national spotlight.
-And what a history it has been: After just four years, Free Shipping Day is now regarded as a premier shopping holiday.
+Despite the relatively short history of the Free Shipping Day® event, Knowles' philosophy has propelled it into the national spotlight.
+And what a history it has been: After just four years, Free Shipping Day® services had created what is regarded as a premier shopping holiday.

-Equally impressive is the media attention Free Shipping Day continues to attract.
+Equally impressive is the media attention the Free Shipping Day® coordinated event continues to attract.
 The event has been featured in every format - video, audio, print and online - by trend-setting outfits such as The New York Times, "O" Magazine, Woman's Day, Fox News and dozens more.
-Along with national publications, hundreds of regional newspapers and broadcasts latched onto the day as a sensible, consumer-friendly way to fill holiday wish lists.
+Along with national publications, hundreds of regional newspapers and broadcasts latched onto the event as a sensible, consumer-friendly way to fill holiday wish lists.

-Although Free Shipping Day continues to evolve each holiday season, Knowles is confident it will only grow in prominence as shoppers want to enjoy the holidays without worrying about camping out overnight to secure a coveted gift.
+Although the Free Shipping Day® program continues to evolve each holiday season, Knowles is confident it will only grow in prominence as shoppers want to enjoy the holidays without worrying about camping out overnight to secure a coveted gift.
 Consumers have made their intentions clear: Like Black Friday and Cyber Monday, Free Shipping Day is here to stay.